lbos7/lbos7.github.io/_projects/01-Ping Pong Robot From Scratch.md

 ---

 # Ping Pong Robot from Scratch
-The goal of this project is to build a omnidirectional robot from scratch that is capable of tracking ping pong balls and moving accordingly.
+This is a 10 week project with the ideal goal of building a omnidirectional robot from scratch that is capable of returning ping pong balls to a player.
+The idea behind this project is that this robot would sit on the opposite side of a ping pong table from a player and move accordingly to return the balls.
+Within this timeframe, my objective was to achieve the most effective level of functionality possible—whether that meant reliably returning the balls or at least tracking their movement and responding accordingly.
 <br>
 <br>